Scales++: Compute Efficient Evaluation Subset Selection with Cognitive Scales Embeddings: Ablations and Additional Experiments

 Clustering algorithms are used in combination with the task representations to select the final subset of tasks.
 The goal of this step is to select the points which best represent the benchmark as a whole.
 If the ability of a task to represent another task is measured by distance in the embedding space, then this problem is equivalent to a k-medoids problem, finding the set of $k$ points which minimizes the average distances to all of the other points in the dataset.
 For efficiency, we approximate the solution with the task item closest to the k-means centers, potentially affecting downstream performance.

-In this appendix, we validate the effectiveness of k-means across frameworks or if alternative clustering methods offer advantages.
+In this appendix, we validate the quality of the k-means approximation and compare to alternative clustering methods.
 We compare \textsc{K-means}, \textsc{K-medoids}, and \textsc{GMM} for selecting a subset of points with both IRT- and Scale-based embeddings.
 Since we are focusing on the clustering methods, we do not report results for the random baseline.
-We report the mean MAE across the five different subset sizes.
+We report the mean MAE and standard error across the $0.25\%, 0.5\%$ and $1.0\%$ subsets.

-Tables~\ref{tab:exp2-irt} and \ref{tab:exp2-Scales} show that K-means consistently achieves the lowest MAE.
-K-medoids and GMM show 10-160\% higher error rates, particularly for Scales-based methods.